ariejan/firefly/README.md

 database for storage.
 Open [http://localhost:2300/admin](http://localhost:2300/admin) and sign in with the development credentials: `admin` / `admin`.

+## Running tests

+Firefly 2 is fully tested.
+To run the test suite, simply run `rake test` in the root of the project or check [Travis](https://travis-ci.org/ariejan/firefly) for the current build status.

 ## Current status

 [![Build Status](https://secure.travis-ci.org/ariejan/firefly.png?branch=master)](https://travis-ci.org/ariejan/firefly)